open-tale/open-tale.github.io/_docs/03-roll-system.md

 ### 3.1.
 Roll modifiers

 Roll modifiers are ingredients that can be used to spice up the story in certain moments.
-There are four roll modifiers in Open Tale: *Inferiority*, *Disadvantage*, *Advantage* and *Superiority*.
+There are four mutually exclusive roll modifiers in Open Tale:
+*Inferiority*, *Disadvantage*, *Advantage* and *Superiority*.

 Inferiority and disadvantage are nerfs applied on the die with the highest value.
-Advantage and superiority are buffs applied on the die with the smallest score.
+Advantage and superiority are buffs applied on the die with the smallest value.
 Their mechanics are as follows:

 * Inferiority: pick the die with the highest value and roll it again, keeping the smallest value